keaveney/low-cost-PET-landscape/docs/sensitive_elements/geometry.md

 \Omega = \frac{A}{r^2}
 $$

-Where $A$ is the total cross sectional area of the detector modules that are perpendicular to the rings radius and $r$ is the ring diameter.
-If $A$ remains constant and $r$ decreases then the solid angle coverage, $\Omega$ increases.
-This is a great way to increase
+Where $A$ is the total cross sectional area perpendicular to the rings radius of the detector modules and $r$ is the ring diameter.
+If we do not add any new modules to the ring and $A$ remains constant while $r$ decreases then the solid angle coverage, $\Omega$ increases.
+This is a great way to increase teh sensitivity of a detector without increasing the cost.

+This however, does not come without its disadvantages [@daube-witherspoon_scanner_2021]:

+- Reduces clinical applications
+- Increased detection of random and scattered events.
+Decreases the SNR.
+- Degradations in spatial resolution due to parallax error.

 ### AXIAL LENGTH
 Most scanners have a standard axial length of 15-26cm [@el_ouaridi_detection_2024;@daube-witherspoon_scanner_2021].
 Patient is displaced along the axis to image the entire body.
 This requires 8-10 overlapping pbed positions for 10-290 minutes at 370-555 MBq of FDG [@daube-witherspoon_scanner_2021].
 A large percentage of the photons are lost.
 There has been a growing interest in long axial FOV scanners [@el_ouaridi_detection_2024].